mebeim/aoc/2019/README.md

 In order to reconstruct the label we can then look at which of the two letters comes first (either is above or to the left), and also at the position of the outermost letter: if it's on the edge of the grid, then the label is an outside label.
-This is where the two global variables that we defined earler are useful.
+This is where the two global variables `MAXROW` and `MAXCOLUMN` that we defined earlier are useful.

-Since we have to keep track of the side of the portals, let's create a [`namedtuple`][py-collections-namedtuple] to represent them.
+Since we have to keep track of the side of the portals (inside or outside), let's create a [`namedtuple`][py-collections-namedtuple] to represent them.
 We don't really care about the position of a portal in the final graph that we are going to build, so we can just omit it.

 ```python
 Portal = namedtuple('Portal', ['label', 'side'])